HuemulSolutions/enola/README.md

 ### 5.1.
 Initializing Tracking
 To connect to Enola and initialize tracking you will need:
 - A token provided by Enola-AI.
 This token is essential for authentication and authorization purposes
 - A Python script.
-You can start by creating an empty Python file with a .py extension (eg. enola_sample.py, enola_script.py)
+You can start by creating an empty Python file with a .py extension (e.g. enola_sample.py, enola_script.py)

 #### **5.1.1.
 Loading Enola API Token**
 **You can load the token from a `.env` file (recommended):**